The spectrum of the Poincar{\'e} operator in an ellipsoid: A short review about the calculus of wave-front sets

-Hörmander \cite{Ho-1} introduced what is called Fourier Integral Distributions associated to a conic Lagrangian manifold $Z$.
+Hörmander \cite{Ho-1} introduced what is called Fourier Integral Distributions associated with a conic Lagrangian manifold $Z$.
 Such distributions are defined as oscillatory integrals of the form

-where $\phi $ is ``generating function'' of $Z$ and $a$ is a symbol.
-There exists $m\in \R$ so that, for any multi-indices $\ga, \gb $, there exists $C_{\ga,\gb}>0$ so that
+where $\phi $ is "generating function" of $Z$ and $a$ is a symbol.
+There exists $m\in \R$ so that, for any multi-indices $(\ga, \gb)$, there exists $C_{\ga,\gb}>0$ so that

-If $u$ is such a distribution, then we have $WF(u)\subset Z$.
+If $u$ is such a distribution, then we have $\mathrm{WF}(u)\subset Z$.

-\begin{paragraph}{Aknowledgements} Many thanks to Charles Epstein, Suresh Eswarathasan, Gerd Grubb, Cyril Letrouit, Johannes Sjöstrand, Andras Vasy, Bernard Valette, Jared Wunsch, Yuan Xu for answers to our questions and comments about preliminary versions.
-J.V. also acknowledges David C\'ebron for fruitful discussions about the inertial modes over the years.
-J.V. would like to dedicate this work to the memory of Norman R. Lebovitz (1935-2022) and Stjin Vantieghem (1983-2023), who both revivified the topic and made pioneering contributions to the field.
-J.V. was partly funded by the European Research Council (\textsc{erc}) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 847433, \textsc{theia} project).
+\begin{ack} This paper is dedicated to the memory of Steve.
+Many thanks to Charles Epstein, Suresh Eswarathasan, Gerd Grubb, Cyril Letrouit, Johannes Sjöstrand, Andras Vasy, Bernard Valette, Jared Wunsch, Yuan Xu for answers to our questions and comments about preliminary versions. \end{ack}